Q&A with Johnny Hernandez ’89

 How do you think the culinary landscape has changed in San Antonio since the CIA opened a campus there?

 The CIA has brought food awareness to the city of San Antonio.
 It has raised the level of expectation of local chefs.
-And now, you have a skilled workforce coming out of the CIA as well as a Latin Cuisines Certificate Program that adds another level of experience that challenges everyone.
+And now, you have a skilled workforce coming out of the CIA as well as a Latin Cuisines Concentration Program that adds another level of experience that challenges everyone.
 The CIA’s presence has also made San Antonio a destination for high-level food industry conventions such as the Research Chef’s Association.

 What do you think the challenges are that new alumni face?